skienzmatishun/rippreport/content/p/primary-election-endorsements-2014/index.md

   out, set against a white background
 summary: Corrupt Baldwin County politicians manipulated public contracts and stole BP disaster grant money to line their own pockets.
-Secret grand jury records and subpoenaed financial files prove key whistleblowers were fired to protect the money ring.
+Secret grand jury records and subpoenaed financial files show key whistleblowers were fired to protect the money ring.
 Are you ready to strip these entrenched machine bosses of their unchecked power?
 ---